| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 In today’s society, we can see that there is a glorification of being busy and a lack of importance placed upon sleep.
 But deep, restorative sleep is one pillar of longevity.

-• Prioritize 7–9 Hours Nightly
+• Have 7–9 Hours sleep

 Sleep is when your brain solidifies memories, your body repairs tissues and your immune system is rebuilt.

-• Have a Committing Schedule
+• Consistent Schedule

 Sleeping and waking at the same time is effective for your body.